Ingest & Manage

-Upload files, URLs, GitHub repos, and YouTube videos to your project
+Ingest files, URLs, GitHub repos, and YouTube videos; poll build status for file_id

 Chat & Ask